FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 it serves to identify information assets in scope for the management system and define appropriate protection responsibilities. \
 __Example__: _protect stored data_.

-Recomemnded controls: missing

-RMF control translation to ISO control:

-Control assesment:
+#### Vaccant Security role
+[PS-03 Personnel screening](https://csrc.nist.gov/projects/cprt/catalog#/cprt/framework/version/SP_800_53_5_1_1/home?element=PS-03).
+This control involves ensuring that personnel are vetted before they are given access to sensitive systems and data.
+Used here as an initial screening for the staffing gap.
+Ensuring interim staff are adequately screened and suited for their temporary roles.
+It is selected to be applied to the component because of the likely Morderate threat impact.

+PS-03 does not contribute directly to fullifing a [specifically outlined organization requirement](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W5/Projects/Risk%20Management/case%20info.md#user-requirements).

+This NIST PS-03 cross-reffereces to ISO 27001: A.6.1.

+The related ISO A.6 is family serves to establish a management framework to initiate and control the implementation and operation of information security within the organisation. \
+__Example__: _screen interim staff._ \

 # recommendations
 DHAEI has the key elements for an ISMS required by ISO 27001 compliance (Chin, n.d.). \
 The organizaton has a security personnel, budget, resources, security requirements.

-However, the parts are not connected as a whole through an ISMS system and it can not be said that DHAEI is currently ISO 27001 compliant. \
+However, the parts are not yet connected as a whole through an ISMS system and it can not be said that DHAEI is currently ISO 27001 compliant. \
-Following this risk management plan here will be _a start_ towards standard level compliance.
+Starting by implementing this narrow risk management plan, and addressing further identified gaps using the example methodologies from this document, will be a first step toward achieving standard-level compliance.

 As a general observation: \
-Typically, companies that begin their information security programs will [start with NIST and work their way up to ISO 27001](https://github.com/FredericGariepy/LighthouseLabs/edit/main/PKM/W4/D4/Compare%20Frameworks/CSF%20v%20ISO.md) as they scale.
+Typically, companies that begin their information security programs will [start with NIST (CSF) and work their way up to ISO 27001](https://github.com/FredericGariepy/LighthouseLabs/edit/main/PKM/W4/D4/Compare%20Frameworks/CSF%20v%20ISO.md) as they scale.
 This industry observation seems it should apply in this case as well.

 # references
 Microsoft. (n.d.).
 End of support for Windows 10, Windows 8.1, and Windows 7.
 Retrieved from https://www.microsoft.com/en-ca/windows/end-of-support?r=1#:~:text=Support%20for%20Windows%2010%20will,technical%20support%20for%20Windows%2010

 Rocket Software. (n.d.).
 File system interface.
 Rocket Software.
 Retrieved July 29, 2024, from https://www3.rocketsoftware.com/rocketd3/support/documentation/d3nt/102/userguide/File_System_Interface.htm